 Electrical current is 220 volts, 50Hz.
 Round two-pin attachment plugs are in use.

 Turkmen is the official language of Turkmenistan.
 Russian is widely spoken in cities though as a "language of inter-ethnic communication".
 Turkmen is spoken by 72 percent of the population, Russian, Uzbek, other languages by a lesser degree.

 No vaccinations are required by visitors to Turkmenistan.
-However, outbreaks of Hepatitis A, Hepatitis B, meningitis, and diphtheria occur, and there is a risk of malaria, so the relevant vaccines are recommended.
+However, there is a risk of Hepatitis A and Hepatitis B, so the relevant vaccines are recommended.

 Visitors should only drink bottled water.
 Hospitals offer adequate basic medical care but serious cases will usually be treated outside of the country.
 Visitors should ensure that they have comprehensive medical insurance.

 Tipping is common in restaurants and bars, and is usually 5-10 percent.
 Some tourist hotels, restaurants, and upmarket institutions will usually include service charge in the bill.